- help for clients

 Soha Saiyed is a staff attorney in the Rural Unit at the Legal Aid Society and focuses her practice on civil litigation.
 Soha is admitted to practice in Kentucky.
 Prior to joining Legal Aid in July 2008, Soha served as a Compliance Officer at Expungement Assistance Services.

 Lindsay E. Volk is an Equal Justice Works AmeriCorps Veterans Legal Fellow.
-A 2013 graduate of Thomas Jefferson School of Law in San Diego, California, Lindsay is admitted to practice in Kentucky.
+A 2013 graduate of Thomas Jefferson School of Law in San Diego, California, Lindsay is admitted to practice in Kentucky and Missouri.
 Prior to becoming a Veterans Fellow, Lindsay was an active volunteer in Legal Aid’s Volunteer Lawyer Program, working in the Doctors and Lawyers for Kids Program, the Domestic Violence Advocacy Program, and the Pro Se Divorce Clinics.
 While in law school, Lindsay worked as a research clerk at Friedberg & Bunge, a civil litigation firm in San Diego.
 Prior to law school, Lindsay worked at Legal Aid as an AmeriCorps VISTA in the Foreclosure Conciliation Project, helping Louisville families facing foreclosure.

 Legal Aid Society • 416 W. Muhammad Ali Blvd., Suite 300 • Louisville, KY 40202 • (502) 584-1254